Chandler, Arizona: Parks and recreation

 Tumbleweed Park hosts the annual Ostrich Festival, the Fourth of July Fireworks Festival and the annual Day of Play.
 It features a recreational center with equipment suited for fitness.

 Hamilton Aquatic Center is a shared-use aquatic facility, located within Hamilton High School's campus.

-Nozomi Aquatic Center is a shared-use aquatic facility which includes a 25 yard, 8-lane competition pool.
+Nozomi Aquatic Center is a shared-use aquatic facility which includes a 25 yd, eight-lane competition pool.

 Veterans Oasis Park is located at the city's highest point, at 1311 ft.
 It includes a nature center, a fishing lake, wildlife preserve and designated horse and walking trails.

 Government

 City government

 Chandler is represented by a mayor, a vice mayor and five city council members.
 The vice mayor is elected by the city council from among its members.
 The mayor, vice mayor and council members represent the entire city and are not elected from districts or wards.

 Kevin Hartke, a Republican, was elected to his second term as mayor in 2023.